novakeith/CTS-RU-List/README.md

 ## Audio / Digital Audio
 * [Audinate](https://audinate.talentlms.com/dashboard) offers Dante Level 1, 2, & 3 training online.
 These are worth 3 RUs each for a total of 9 RUs.
 * [QSC](https://training.qsc.com/) offers various Q-SYS trainings on audio, video, and control topics worth anywhere from 0.5 to 8 RUs each.
 * [Biamp](http://training.biamp.com/) offers trainings from 1 to 25 RUs.
-In all, there are 37.5 RUs worth of training for free available here.
+  * In the Tesira path, there are 37.5 RUs worth of training for free available here.
+  * Impera learning path has 1.5 RUs
+  * Vocia learning path has 8.5 RUs available
+  * Cambridge Sound Masking learning path has 7.5 RUs available
+  * Legacy learning path has 5.5 RUs available
+  * TOTAL: 60.5 RUs by my count - all are self-paced.
 * [Bosch](https://academy.boschsecurity.com/sui/catalog/43171) offers a Dynacord & Electro-Voice series worth 1-6 RUs depending on the course.
 * [Shure](sai.training.shure.com) has a ton of trainings on audio subjects that offer anywhere from 0.25 to 7 RUs
   * [Shure Master Class: Wireless Best Practices & Techniques](https://sai.training.shure.com/catalog/info/id:596) is worth 7 RUs.